-1. No Plan for investment
+1. No Plan For Investment

 People do invest in products but there is no plan.
-In the name of insurance, mostly investments are made.
-Even in case of mutual funds, there is no strategy, it is just a clutter of products which does not carry any meaning when seen together.
+In the name of insurance, most investments are made.
+Even in the case of mutual funds, there is no strategy, it is just a clutter of products which does not carry any meaning when seen together.
 No wind is right unless you know which harbor you have to reach.

 2. Too Short of a Time Horizon

 People forget that the most important tool of wealth creation is time in hand.
 People want quick money and even though their financial goals like retirement, kids’ higher education, etc are far off, they still want quick returns.
 At times to make quick money, they take an undue risk like Futures and Options, trading, etc.